Infertility - Causes, Risk Factors & Treatments | SingHealth

 What is infertility?

-Infertility is the inability to get pregnant after one year of trying.
-It is a common problem that can affect 1 in 7 couples.
-80% of couples having regular sex should conceive within one year.
+Infertility is the inability to get pregnant or failure to conceive after one year of regular unprotected sexual intercourse.
+It can affect 10-15% of couples trying to conceive.
+Over 80% of couples having regular sexual intercourse should conceive within one year if the woman is below 40 years old.

 pregnancy test for infertility issues